dddrrreee/cs140e-23win/labs/1-compile/volatile/README.md

         0:	e3a0002a 	mov	r0, #42	; 0x2a
         4:	e12fff1e 	bx	lr

 Here the compiler views the only "observation" that occurs as the value returned from `foo`.
-Since all the variables are constants, it can replace these with the single constant `42` and return it it.
+Since all of `foo`'s local variables are constants, the compiler can compute the final result at compile-time ("statically") and replace all these calculations with a single constant `42` and return it (on ARMv6, an integer return result is put in register `r0`).

 A couple notes:
   1. You should get used to looking at machine code!